-Alsace is the region of France I know best.
-I have been to Strasbourg nearly 100 times and on some of these ocasions I get the chance to go beyond the Alsatian capital into the beautiful postcard-like countryside.
+Alsace is the region of France we know best.
+Michal has been to Strasbourg nearly 100 times and on some of these ocasions he got the chance to go beyond the Alsatian capital into the beautiful postcard-like countryside.

 Alsace is world-known for its great wines which are produced in fairytale-like towns and villages.
 They are located on the Alsace wine route, which we have travelled from Traenheim in the North to Thann in the South throughout a number of years.
 The whole route is 170 km long and is one of the oldest wine routes in the world.
 No need to take the highway – just drive the scenic route and enjoy the magnificent views of one of the most beautiful regions of Europe.
 It winds on the western slopes of the Vosges Mountains through over 70 villages and towns partially along a former race track.

 Here are our 14 favourite places on this route.

 Barr is the northernmost towns on the route we recommend.
 Just like so many towns of Alsace, it looks like a live postcard, but it is slightly bigger than many of the places we describe.
 For us it is usually the starting place of our Alsace wine tour.
 I must however admit that the place is becoming less lively during the years and losing some of its charm, hence the rather low location on our list.
 Here are the photos from our first trip.